jamf/Setup-Manager/Docs/JamfPro-LoginWindow.md

 #  Jamf Pro: Run Setup Manager at Login Window

-**Beta** _We believe the run at login window feature may require more testing, especially in some edge cases.
-When, after thorough testing, you believe this works in your workflow, feel free to deploy it, and please let us know about success or any issues you might encounter._

 By default, Setup Manager launches as soon as the installation completes.
 You can defer launching Setup Manager to launch when the macOS Login Window appears, instead.

 When the `runAt` key in the profile is set to `loginwindow`, Setup Manager will not launch immediately after installation but when Login Window appears.
 In combination with the 'AutoAdvance' feature for automated device enrollment, this allows for completely 'hands-off' enrollment and configuration workflows.